Index For This Page

 The Evanston site had a large work force of mechanics that repaired such things as freight and passenger car brake wheels and hand brakes, as well as air brake components.
 There was also a large force of blacksmiths that manufactured, repaired and refurbished brake rods, grab irons, stirrup steps, and ladders.

-The Evanston shops remained active as UP's "Reclamation Plant" until the Stores Department was centralized, and the outlying points were closed in 1971.
+From 1927 to 1971 the Evanston shops remained active as UP's "Reclamation Plant" until the Stores Department was centralized, and the outlying points were closed in 1971.
 The work being done at Evanston was transferred to the larger site at Cheyenne, and the Evanston site was decommissioned.

 "In 1974, the railroad deeded the land and facilities to the City of Evanston.
 At the same time local businessmen formed a corporation to develop the area surrounding the roundhouse.
 The same year, the plant was leased by the Wyoming Railway Car Corporation, as a contract shop for the repair of privately owned rail cars.
 In 1979, the Lithcote Company purchased Wyoming Railway Car Corporation."
 (Wyoming State Historic Preservation Office)

-(Research has found that the greatest portion of the historical dates used in Wyoming DEQ and federal EPA reports came from personal interviews, with no citations for where the interviewees got their information from, other than personal memory.
+(Note about dates: Research has found that the greatest portion of the historical dates used in Wyoming DEQ and federal EPA reports came from personal interviews, with no citations for where the interviewees got their information from, other than personal memory.
 It should be noted that these reports generally cite each other, without completing actual research in historical documents.
 The same comment about reports citing each other applies to the historical data for the roundhouse, presented by various governmental web sites and volunteer organizations.)

 The federal EPA web site says: